Vyral/greg-ismay/_posts/2019-04-02-whats-behind-the-recent-plunge-in-home-sales.md

 [Click here for all available Greater Raleigh homes for sale.](https://www.searchhomesinraleigh.com/){: target="_blank"}

 Finally, if you have any questions, whether you are looking to buy or sell, give me a call at (919) 412-3475.
-I'm here to help.<br>&nbsp;
+I'm here to help.<br>